Kyvis-Labs/ignition-api-client-module/README.md

 Allows you to invoke the function multiple times with all of the paths found in the JSON response.
 Perfect for calling the function on multiple devices that are returned.
 Variables defined with a JSON path will be appended to this JSON path, allowing you to get specific data out of each section.
 Leave out if you only want to invoke the function once.
 See [JSON Path](#json-path) for more details.
 ___
 **variables** list of [variable](#actionvariable) *(required)* The list of variables you want to store on the handler.
-You can use these variables in the function with the store called *handler*: `$handler.id$`
+You can use these variables in the function with the store called *handler*: `{{var::handler.id}}`

 ## tag (action)<span id="actiontag"><span>